adtzlr/matadi/README.md

     return mu * (I1_iso - 3) + bulk * (J - 1) ** 2 / 2
 ```

-With this simple Python function we create an instance of a **Material**, which allows extra `args` and `kwargs` to be passed to our strain energy function.
+With this simple Python function at hand, we create an instance of a **Material**, which allows extra `args` and `kwargs` to be passed to our strain energy function.
 This instance now enables the evaluation of both **gradient** (stress) and **hessian** (elasticity) via methods based on automatic differentiation - optionally also on input data containing trailing axes.
 If necessary, the strain energy density function itself will be evaluated on input data with optional trailing axes by the **function** method.

 ```python
 Mat = Material(